 Call of an API method that is not supported in the version of the server.

-'''

-exception icat.exception.SearchResultError(args)

-Bases: icat.exception.BaseException

-'''
+exception icat.exception.SearchResultError(\args) Bases: icat.exception.\BaseException exception icat.exception.SearchAssertionError(query, assertmin, assertmax, num) Bases: icat.exception.SearchResultError

 A search result does not conform to what should have been expected.